mike-haynes2/mike-haynes2.github.io/_pages/presentations.md

 ## <span style="color:gold">Poster Presentations</span>

+<b>Magnetic Signatures of the Interaction Between Europa and Jupiter's Magnetosphere During the Juno Flyby</b>.
+EuroPlanet Science Congress, Berlin, Germany, 09/2024.

+<b>Global Morphology of ENA Emissions from the Atmosphere-Magnetosphere Interactions at Europa and Callisto</b>.
+EuroPlanet Science Congress, Berlin, Germany, 09/2024.

-<b>Observability of ENA emissions at Europa and Callisto: Predictions for the JUICE Mission</b>.
+<b>Observability of ENA Emissions at Europa and Callisto: Predictions for the JUICE Mission</b>.
 Magnetospheres of the Outer Planets Meeting, Minneapolis, MN, USA, 07/2024.

 <b>Modeling the Detection of Energetic Neutral Atoms at Europa and Callisto: a Tool to Characterize Moon-Magnetosphere Interactions on a Global Scale</b>.
 American Geophysical Union Fall Meeting, San Francisco, CA, USA, 12/2023.